A first: Chippendales at the Rio to unionize

 The production is the first all-male revue ever in Las Vegas to attempt to unionize.

 Chippendale’s producers have been notified of the move, and at this writing have not responded to the union notification.
-Chippendales representatives have not returned requests for comment about Equity’s new partnership with its cast.
+Chippendales Director of Operations Katerina Tabakhov said she had no comment about Equity’s new partnership with its cast.

-If management doesn’t offer Equity recognition, dancers plan to move forward with their authorization vote.
-The membership would cover the Chipps residency show in Las Vegas, and its national and international touring productions.

 A Vegas success story